Dev-dataanalyst/HOTEL-BOOKING-CANCELLATION-ANALYSIS-/README.md

 ![image](https://github.com/Dev-dataanalyst/HOTEL-BOOKING-CANCELLATION-ANALYSIS-/assets/143479964/a9fd36bf-3cf2-423c-b7bf-33917b86bb04)

-The above bar graph shows the percentage of reservations that are cancelled and those that are not.
+The above bar graph shows the number of reservations that are cancelled and those that are not.
 It is obvious that there are still a significant number of reservations that have not been cancelled.
 There are still 37% of clients who cancelled their reservation, which has a significant impact on the hotel's earnings.